 During the summer, the hotel offers tons of family activities including complimentary snow cones at the Surf Pool, fireside s’mores, Arts & Crafts in the Game Room, painting lessons at sunset on the beach, glow in the dark pool parties, yoga on the beach, face painting on the beach, hotel scavenger hunts, sandcastle contests and more.
 They also offer free access to the Pacific Marine Mammal Center – I know my kids would have loved that.
 We seriously could have stayed a week.
 It was so lovely.

-So if you are looking at vacationing in Laguna Beach, I definitely recommend checking out the Pacific Edge Hotel.
-You can’t beat the convenience.
+So if you are planning your own Laguna Beach vacation, I definitely recommend checking out the Pacific Edge Hotel.
+You can't beat the convenience.